flutter/website/src/get-started/flutter-for/react-native-devs.md

 [optional parameters][].

-To require these fields, either remove the curly braces from the constructor, or add `@required` to the constructor.
+To require these fields, either remove the curly braces from the constructor, or add `required` to the constructor.

 The following screenshots show an example of the reusable `CustomCard` class.

 {% include docs/android-ios-figure-pair.md image="react-native/custom-cards.png" alt="Custom cards" class="border" %}

 ## Project structure and resources